-Methadone may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away methadone is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine where others cannot get to it.
+Selling or giving away this medicine is against the law.

-You should not stop using this medicine suddenly.
-Follow your doctor's instructions about tapering your dose.
+- You should not stop using this medicine suddenly.
+Ask your doctor before stopping the medicine.

 What happens if I miss a dose?

 If you take methadone for pain: Take the missed dose as soon as you remember, then take your next dose 8 to 12 hours later.
-Skip the missed dose if it is almost time for your next scheduled dose.

 What happens if I overdose?

-What should I avoid?
+What should I avoid while using methadone?

-Methadone may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how this medicine will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Methadone side effects